Julie Anne San Jose: 2010–11: career breakthrough

-2012–15: Multimedia artist
+2012–15: multimedia artist

 In February 2012, San Jose signed an exclusive recording contract with GMA Records.
 Six months later, she released her eponymous debut album, Julie Anne San Jose, which received numerous awards and was certified Diamond Record awardee.
 Her single, "I'll Be There", remains the only single certified quadruple platinum by the Philippine Association of the Record Industry (PARI).
 Currently, San Jose has released four singles from her album.

 In 2012, San Jose finally landed a lead role through the youth-oriented weekly show Together Forever.
 She played the role of Antoinette Escueta, more popularly known as Toyang, a boyish daddy's girl who falls in love with her best friend.
 The same year, San Jose debuted as a movie actress on GMA Films' summer romance Just One Summer opposite her JuliElmo partner Elmo Magalona.
 She played the role of Maria Bettina "Beto" Reyes Salazar and sang the movie theme song "Bakit Ba Ganyan?" which was originally popularized by Dina Bonnevie.
 The film was directed by Mac Alejandre.

 In 2013, San Jose had her first major solo concert at the Music Museum in Greenhills, San Juan.
 This birthday concert entitled Julie Anne: It's My Time was a success, selling out just five days after going on sale.
 Guests included the dance crew Addlib, Fliptop star Abra, Elmo Magalona, and Frencheska Farr, a multi-faceted performer and friend of San Jose.
 Marc Lopez was the music director; the concert director was Rico Gutierrez.

 San Jose landed more television projects in GMA Network in the following years.
 She played the lead role in the primetime drama series Kahit Nasaan Ka Man, a visually impaired but musically talented girl named Pauline Gomez.
 She was paired with Kristofer Martin, who played her love interest.
 She was also part of the now-defunct Sunday musical variety show Sunday All Stars as a lead performer.
-Her hosting skills were also showcased in her stint in the self-titled weekly dance show Marian Rivera, Marian, alongside her co-host Christian Bautista.
+Her hosting skills were also showcased in her stint in the Marian Rivera self-titled weekly dance show Marian, alongside her co-host Christian Bautista.
 She also played a recurring character named Nikki in Pepito Manaloto, who is the love interest of Chito, played by Jake Vargas.